-Any issuer whose securities (equity or debt) are admitted to trading on the LSE is subject to ongoing reporting obligations (see question 16) according to the LSE Rules and Regulations and the Transparency Rules.
+Any issuer whose securities (equity or debt) are admitted to trading on the LSE is subject to ongoing reporting obligations (see question 16) according to the LSE Rules and Regulations, the Transparency Regulation and the Transparency Law.

-The Luxembourg Law of 11 January 2008 relating to the transparency requirements in relation to information about issuers whose securities are admitted to trading on a regulated market (the Transparency Law) and its implementing regulation (the Transparency Regulation) apply to issuers of securities for whom Luxembourg is the home member state.
+The Luxembourg Law of 11 January 2008 relating to the transparency requirements in relation to information about issuers whose securities are admitted to trading on a regulated market (the Transparency Law) as amended by the Luxembourg Law of 10 May 2016 (the Amending Transparency Law) transposing the Directive 2013/50/ EU (the Amending Transparency Directive) amending Directive 2004/109/EC (the Transparency Directive) and the Grand-Ducal regulation dated 10 May 2016 (the Amending Transparency Regulation) amending the Grand-Ducal Regulation dated 11 January 2008 on transparency requirements of issuers of securities (the Transparency Regulation) apply to issuers of securities for whom Luxembourg is the home member state.
 The Transparency Law does not apply to securities issued by collective investment undertakings other than the closed-end type, or to securities acquired or disposed of in such collective investment undertakings.